Rio Conchos (film): Production

 Parts of the film were shot at Professor Valley, Fisher Towers, Castle Valley, Arches, and Dead Horse Point in Utah.

 Billing

 The posters used the same approach to billing as Warner Bros. had in 1948's Key Largo, for which Humphrey Bogart had been listed first but Edward G. Robinson was placed in the middle of the three above-the-title leads with his name elevated higher than the other two (the third name being Lauren Bacall's).
 In the case of Rio Conchos, Whitman was billed as Bogart had been, with Boone in Robinson's middle slot and Franciosa in Bacall's spot, with his name listed third going left to right and at the same height as Whitman's.
 Boone, however, was billed before Whitman during the beginning onscreen credits, with each name appearing onscreen one at a time.

 Reception

-According to Fox records, the film needed to earn $5,300,000 in film rentals to break even, but it only made $4,610,000.
+According to Fox records, the film needed to earn $5,300,000 in film rentals to break even, but it made only $4,610,000.